Some Internet Explorer users have posted on Microsoft’s support forum about a recovery webpage error.

 2. Check your proxy settings

-- First, open your Run accessory, which you can do by pressing the Windows and R keys at the same time.
+- First, open your Run accessory, which you can do by pressing the Windows + R keys at the same time.

 - Type inetcpl.cpl in Run and press Enter to open the Internet Properties window.